ploomber/ploomber/doc/user-guide/deployment.rst

 ====================

 To encapsulate all your pipeline's logic for online predictions, use :py:mod:`ploomber.OnlineDAG`.
-Once implemented, you can generate predictons like this:
+Once implemented, you can generate predictions like this:

 .. code-block:: python